 In recent years, several HDAC8 inhibitors have been reported (representative examples in Fig. 1.)
-[14,22-30].
+[7-16].
 In 2008, PCI-34051 I was reported as a potent and selective HDAC8 inhibitor.
-It shows good selectivity in vitro for HDAC8 compared to other subtypes tested (HDACs 1, 2, 3, 6 and 10) [14].
-As reported by Zhao et al., targeted inhibition of HDAC8 using I was found to increase the doxorubicin sensitivity of neuroblastoma cells through miR-137 upregulation and MDR1 suppression leading to the suppression of the cancer cells' growth [28].
+It shows good selectivity in vitro for HDAC8 compared to other subtypes tested (HDACs 1, 2, 3, 6 and 10) [7].

 Chemotypes other than hydroxamic acids have also been reported to potently inhibit HDAC8.
-In the investigation made by Whitehead et al., the amino acid derivative II showed good activity against HDAC8 with an IC ${50}$ of 0.20 μ M. It also exhibited a good selectivity profile against HDAC1, HDAC2 and HDAC6 [29].
+In the investigation made by Whitehead et al., the amino acid derivative II showed good activity against HDAC8 (IC50 of 0.20 $\mu$ M) accompanied with a good selectivity profile against HDAC1, HDAC2 and HDAC6 [15].

-In 2017, we reported the synthesis of a series of para-substituted 3-aminobenzhydroxamic acids as potent HDAC8 inhibitors.
-Compound III with a methoxy group in the para position exhibited strong HDAC8 inhibitory activity (IC ${50}$ = 0.07 μ M) coupled with selectivity over both HDAC isoforms 1 and 6 [30].
-In addition, compound III showed anti-proliferative effect in several neuroblastoma cell lines.
+In 2017, we reported the synthesis of a series of para-substituted 3aminobenzhydroxamic acids as potent HDAC8 inhibitors.
+Compound III with a methoxy group in the para position exhibited strong HDAC8 inhibitory activity ( $IC{50} =$ 0.07 μM) coupled with selectivity over both HDAC isoforms 1 and 6.
+In addition, compound III showed anti-proliferative effect in several neuroblastoma cell lines [16].